Kelly Ripa Calls Husband Mark Consuelos ‘The Finest Man’ In Sweet Birthday Instagram Post

 The video currently has over 500,000 views and over 2,000 comments.
 Consuelos replied to his wife with a simple “Thank you” and several black heart emojis, while fellow stars came in to wish the actor a happy 48th birthday.

 “Happy Birthday!!
-Another wiser another year stronger,” Consuelos’ Riverdale co-star Skeet Ulrich wrote.
+Another wiser another year stronger,” Consuelos’ Riverdale co-star, Skeet Ulrich, wrote.

 “Happy Birthday Mr. Mark @instasuelos!
 So great meeting you this past year!
 You are crushing life my man!” comic book creator Rob Liefeld added.